EZMED Primary Care

 What Is Dizziness?

-Dizziness is a broad term used to describe several sensations, including:
+Dizziness is a general term used to describe several different sensations.
+People may feel:

-Dizziness itself is not a disease—it's a symptom that can be caused by many different medical conditions.
+Dizziness itself is not a diagnosis.
+Instead, it is a symptom that may be caused by a wide range of medical conditions.

 • Dehydration